 How do you apply for a Yonder credit card?

 The first thing you need to do is download Yonder’s app using the link here.
 You will be asked to go through an eligibility checker to see if you meet the Yonder criteria and once you’ve passed that, you go through a short application process.

 There’s no getting away from the fact that Yonder has a clear demographic in mind and that demographic is a London-based young professional with cash to spend.

 It is a simple proposition – Yonder is willing to give you roughly 2.5% of your card spending back in rewards, far more than any travel rewards card, as long as you are willing to spend those rewards at its carefully selected partners.

 The £50 free credit for signing up has no strings attached.
-As the first three months are free, it could be worth giving the card a go.
+As the first month is free, it could be worth giving the card a go.
 Of course, as with all credit cards, only sign up if you intend to fully pay off the balance every month.

-To ensure you get the three months free, please use this link here to download the Yonder app and apply.
+To ensure you get the one month free trial, please use this link here to download the Yonder app and apply.